Today's Top Gainer

 |Less : Provision for Current Tax||549.62||401.78|

 |Profit/(Loss) after Tax||1202.57||1011.27|

 2. PERFORMANCE REVIEW:

-During the year ended March 31, 2019, the Company has not accepted any deposits from the public falling within the meaning of Section 73 of the Act and the Rules framed thereunder.
+During the year ended March 31, 2019, the Company has not accepted any deposits from the public falling within the ambit of Section 73 of the Act and the Rules framed thereunder.
 Hence the Company does not have any unclaimed deposits as on date.

 There have been no material changes and commitments affecting the financial position of the Company between the end of the financial year and date of this report.
 There have been no changes in the nature of business of the Company.